Smoothed Online Optimization with Unreliable Predictions: Main Results

 \begin{theorem} Fix any $0 < \delta < 1/2$.
 Let $\mathcal{A}$ be any deterministic algorithm for the convex, one-dimensional optimization problem.
 If $\mathcal{A}$ is $(1 + \delta)$-consistent, then $\mathcal{A}$ is at least $1 / (2 \delta)$-robust. \end{theorem}

-Provocatively, Theorem \ref{thm:lbonedim} is inconclusive about whether there exists an algorithm that has a slightly better trade-off between consistency and robustness in terms of $\delta$ than AOBD due to the $2/\delta^2$ term in Theorem \ref{thm:onedim}.
+Theorem \ref{thm:lbonedim} is inconclusive about whether there exists an algorithm that has a slightly better trade-off between consistency and robustness in terms of $\delta$ than AOBD due to the $2/\delta^2$ term in Theorem \ref{thm:onedim}.
 Still, Theorem \ref{thm:lbonedim} implies that, even in this special case, no algorithm can be $1$-consistent and robust.
 The proofs of Theorem \ref{thm:onedim} and \ref{thm:lbonedim} are provided in Appendices~\ref{sec:proofonedim} and \ref{sec:prooflbonedim}, respectively.
-The proof of Theorem~\ref{thm:onedim} follows a potential function argument, which is now feasible due to the convexity assumption.
-We use two potential functions: one that couples the AOBD algorithm with the optimal trajectory and provides the robustness bound, and the other that couples the AOBD algorithm with the advice and provides the consistency bound.